rumca-js/rss-reader/README.md

 Try it!
  - https://hub.docker.com/r/rozbujnik/yafr

+You can use RSS links from https://rumca-js.github.io/feeds to initialize you RSS client!

 # Features

  - SQLite database - Portable, easy to back up.
 Can be shared or copied between machines or tasks